“The greatest good you can do for another is not just share your riches, but to reveal to him his own.” ~ Benjamin Disraeli

 “I caught myself in a paradox: I’m happy to have leeway in my work and be able to do things as I see fit, but at the same time I would appreciate someone who could point me in the right direction: ‘this is right, just continue that way’ or ‘change direction, you can do better.’
 I caught myself looking for confirmation that my choices and actions were right, wanted, or useful for my colleagues.”
 Just because open or flat organization don’t have a formal management structure, doesn’t mean it shouldn’t set up informal mentoring arrangements.
 In fact making a concerted effort to mentor in the informal settings can work much better than formal hierarchical management relationships.”

-“Even if we abandon the idea that this is a static centralized hub, we can nonetheless still see it as creating a centralizing force.
+“Even if we abandon the idea of a static centralized hub, we can nonetheless still see it as creating a centralizing force.
 Those who volunteer to be delegates get the opportunity to form bonds with people across the city and in different campaigns, that those who choose to operate only in the local groups would miss out on.
 This can have the effect of increasing the communication power of those dedicated individuals, without it translating into greater power throughout the whole network.”
 (Imagining social movements)

 In the end, collaboration is nothing more than communication.
 How do we create the foundation for collaborative, civil conversations, moderator participation, appreciate everyone’s contribution and reduce the influence of charismatic people (or get their help leveling the playing field) – should be the ultimate goal of the Front Porch and specifically that of the group moderator.
 (Mazzi Partners)